spa-dev/PyBlenderRender/README.md

 Light energy calculation does not account for all possible light types
 consistently.
 Try varying `light_intensity` in `LightingConfig` until you
 reach a suitable level.

+### Camera Elevation Limits Not Implemented Yet

+The `min_elevation` and `max_elevation` attributes in the `CameraConfig` class are currently defined but not implemented.
+These attributes do not affect camera positioning yet.

 ---